Alexandra Schmitz · Art de l’Anglage · Les Brenets

 What years at the bench change in the training.

-Over time, the training became simpler in form and more demanding in substance: observe more accurately, correct more clearly, and connect each gesture to an observable result.
+Over time, the method has become simpler in form and more demanding in substance: observe more accurately, correct more clearly and connect every gesture to visible quality on the component.

 01